MicrosoftDocs/powerbi-docs/articles/powerbi-service-pin-a-tile-to-a-dashboard-from-excel.md

 ﻿<properties
-   pageTitle="Pin a tile to a Power BI dashboard from Excel" description="Pin a tile to a Power BI dashboard from Excel.
+   pageTitle="Pin a tile to a Power BI dashboard from Excel" description="Pin a tile to a Power BI dashboard from Excel on OneDrive for Business.
 Pin ranges, charts, tables." services="powerbi" documentationCenter="" authors="mihart"